-When resentment takes over, it’s easy to start obsessing over it day in day out.
+When resentment takes over, it’s easy to start obsessing over it day in and day out.
 This is when you need to shift your perspective.
 Disappointment, hurt, and even betrayal is part of life.
 Feeling jealous of your colleagues’ success is normal, but there’s no point in envy when you’re not doing anything to change your situation.
 Take any setbacks as a sign to change course so you can keep moving forward.

 2. Know what’s real and what’s imagined.